python/core-workflow/readme.rst

     (venv) $ git checkout master
     (venv) $ git branch -D 6de2b78-3.6

-In case of merge conflicts or errors, then... the script will fail :P
+In case of merge conflicts or errors, then... the script will fail :stuck_out_tongue:

 Creating Pull Requests